vecnathewhisperd0/fdroid-website/_posts/2018-12-21-twif-35-the-flatpak-edition.md

 ### Beta updates

+The following updates won't be automatically suggested to you unless you have "Unstable updates" enabled in the F-Droid app settings, but you can expand the "Versions" tab and install them manually.
+Note that these are marked beta for a reason: proceed at your own risk.

 * {{ page.fdroid }} **[F-Droid](https://f-droid.org/app/org.fdroid.fdroid)** was [updated](https://gitlab.com/fdroid/fdroidclient/raw/HEAD/CHANGELOG.md) from 1.5-alpha0 to 1.5-alpha1, with UX and language cleanup of App Details.

 * **[Fennec F-Droid](https://f-droid.org/app/org.mozilla.fennec_fdroid)** was [updated](https://www.mozilla.org/en-US/firefox/android/notes/) from 63.0.2 to 64.0.1, with faster and more responsive scrolling, [Symantec certificates no longer trusted](https://blog.mozilla.org/security/2018/07/30/update-on-the-distrust-of-symantec-tls-certificates/) and several bug fixes including [security fixes](https://www.mozilla.org/security/advisories/mfsa2018-29/).